Savory/Danet/doc/openapi/introduction.md

 `document` (returned by the `SwaggerModule#createDocument()` method) is a serializable object conforming to [OpenAPI Document](https://swagger.io/specification/#openapi-document).
 Instead of hosting it via HTTP, you could also save it as a JSON/YAML file, and consume it in different ways.
 !!!

-The `DocumentBuilder` helps to structure a base document that conforms to the OpenAPI Specification.
+The `SpecBuilder` helps to structure a base document that conforms to the OpenAPI Specification.
 It provides several methods that allow setting such properties as title, description, version, etc. In order to create a full document (with all HTTP routes defined) we use the `createDocument()` method of the `SwaggerModule` class.
 This method takes two arguments, an application instance and a Swagger options object.

 Once we create a document, we can call the `setup()` method.
 It accepts: